homes32/pebakery-docs/Commands/Branch/If.md

 // Single If statement.
 Will create a text file if it doesn't already exist.
 If,Not,ExistFile,C:\Temp\myFile.txt,FileCreateBlank,C:\Temp\myFile.txt

-// If statement using a command block to run multiple commands if the statment evaluates to True.
+// If statement using a command block to run multiple commands if the statement evaluates to True.
 If,ExistFile,C:\Temp\myFile.txt,Begin
   TXTAddLine,C:\Temp\myFile.txt,"Hello World!",APPEND
   ShellExecute,Open,C:\Temp\myFile.txt